hhursev/recipe-scrapers/docs/in-depth-guide-html-scraping.md

 ## Finding elements using a partial attribute

-Sometime you might want to find elements using a part of an attribute.
-This is particularly helpful for websites that automatically generate CSS is a way that appends a random string to the end of class names.
+Sometimes you might want to find elements using a part of an attribute.
+This is particularly helpful for websites that automatically generate CSS in a way that appends a random string to the end of class names.

 An example of this is [cooking.nytimes.com](https://cooking.nytimes.com/recipes/1024605-cumin-and-cashew-yogurt-rice).
 If we wanted to select the yield element from this page, we could use the class `ingredients_recipeYield__DN65p`.
-However when the website is updated in the future, the `DN65p` at the end of the class name is likely to change, so we want only want to use part of the class name.
+However when the website is updated in the future, the `DN65p` at the end of the class name is likely to change, so we only want to use part of the class name.

 There are two ways we can do this: